dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 For more information, please read the [debugger extension reference](../api-reference/time-travel-debugger).

-## Time Travel with DBOS SDK CLI (Non-VS Code Users)
+## Time Travel with DBOS CLI (Non-VS Code Users)

-For non-VS Code users, you can run the time-travel debugger manually through the DBOS SDK CLI.
+For non-VS Code users, you can run the time-travel debugger manually through the DBOS CLI.

 ### Manual Setup